-Notice the two keys, there, EEG and END.
-Press them alternately and notice the change in the message in your display (but be sure to leave it in END MODE for this problem).
+Notice the two keys, SEG and END.
+Press them alternately and notice the change in the message in your display (but then be sure to leave it in END MODE for this problem).

 Enough said, right?

 Just don't forget to check this "little detail" for each new TVM problem!
-Usually, when you're at the TVM Menu itself, you won't be able to tell which mode your calculator is using.
+Usually, when you're at the TVM Menu itself, you won't be able to tell which mode your calculator is using (the only time you can is when you've just moved to that menu from somewhere else; you'll see a message on the Calculator Line.
+Of course, if you press CLR or start keying in numbers, then this message goes away).